CURENT/ltb/docs/source/index.rst

     Getting started
     ^^^^^^^^^^^^^^^

     New to CURENT LTB?
 Check out the getting started guides.
-They contain tutorials to the LTB co-simulations in Jupyter Notebook.
+These tutorials will take you through the process of installing LTB and running your first simulation.

     +++